Take charge of your financial legacy

 Perhaps the biggest single barrier to making a will is the hassle involved.
 Many of us assume that writing a will is a complex or expensive process that requires the aid of a lawyer.
 We might put it off because we think we don’t have the money or time to do it properly.

 In fact, there are several ways to make a perfectly legal will without consulting a lawyer.
-If our situation is nice and simple, then we can use boilerplate forms with templated language, where all we have to do is fill in the names of our heirs and the amounts left to each one.
+If our situation is nice and simple, then we can use boilerplate forms with templated language, where all we must do is fill in the names of our heirs and the amounts left to each one.

 We can even write out a will by hand, although it must be correctly witnessed and meet other criteria.

-Wills can be changed, they’re not set in stone.
+Wills can be changed; they’re not set in stone.
 If our life situation isn’t as settled as we’d like, if our circumstances change, or if we simply change our mind, we can just write a new will.
 Even if we decide to make a completely new will, we can still use the old one as a reference, which makes the process faster.

-For just a small investment of time, money, or both, we can purchase the peace of mind that comes with the knowledge our loved ones will be taken care of when we’re gone, and of knowing that we’re not leaving a mess behind.
+For just a small investment of time, money, or both, we can each purchase the peace of mind that comes with the knowledge our loved ones will be taken care of when we’re gone, and of knowing that we’re not leaving a mess behind.
 That’s something we can’t put a price on.

 Disclaimer: we’re not lawyers, and this is not legal advice.
 For further information, seek the services of a suitably qualified professional.